sc0ttman/dotfiles/README.md

 Or use one of the files in the repo. `TheOne.itermcolors` or `ayu.itermcolors`

 Make sure to change the font to `Meslo LG L DZ Regular for Powerline` (Or one of the other Meslo fonts) so the custom characters work.
+Also, make sure to turn on the option: `General > Selection > Applications in terminal may access clipboard`.

 ## Vim